oracle-livelabs/adb/shared/adb-application-migration/lab1/adb-application-migration.md

 In this lab, you will:

-- Connect with SQL Worksheet
+- Connect to Your ADB Instance
 - Translate PostgreSQL Statements to Oracle SQL
 - Migrate PostgreSQL Files to Oracle SQL
 - Run PostgreSQL Statements in Autonomous Database